-The income share agreement (ISA) allows you to pay most of your tuition once you get a job.
-In Hack Reactor’s case, you pay a $2,000 down-payment first.
+The income share agreement (ISA) allows you to start paying for your tuition only once you get a job.
+In Hack Reactor’s case, you pay a $100 deposit first.
 Then, you don’t have to pay until you earn $60,000 or more per year.
-Once the payments begin, you must pay 10% of your monthly salary for 48 months.
-The highest sum you can pay under ISAs is $22,372.
+Once the payments begin, you must pay 10 percent of your monthly salary for 48 months.

-Hack Reactor offers scholarships on a rolling basis, so check what’s available when you want to apply.
+Hack Reactor offers several coding bootcamp scholarships on a rolling basis, so check what’s available when you want to apply.
 The We Stand Together scholarship pays Hack Reactor tuition for BIPOC students who need extra help.

-As an incoming boot camp student, you can apply to split your tuition in half.
-Like the deferral option, this plan is also usually out-of-pocket.
+As an incoming bootcamp student, you can apply to split Hack Reactor’s tuition in half.
 This is a great option if you have the money but don’t want to spend it all at once.

 The Hack Reactor immersive program is offered both online and in-person.
 Here is a list of the Hack Reactor locations so you can find a tech community near you.

 Hack Reactor offers full-time, part-time, and self-paced schedules.
-You can take courses on-site or online, so the Hack Reactor schedule is customizable for you.
+You can take courses on-site or online.

-The full-time boot camp at this school can either be remote or onsite.
-Hack Reactor’s intensive full-time courses require 10 to 11 hours a day, six days a week, for 12 weeks.
+A full-time bootcamp at this school can either be remote or onsite.
+Hack Reactor’s intensive full-time courses require 10 to 11 hours a day.
+The full-time intermediate bootcamp requires six days a week for 12 weeks, while the full-time beginner bootcamp is four or five days a week for 19 weeks.
 If you can commit to full-time learning, you can learn all the skills you need to enter the tech world.

 Hack Reactor also offers a part-time remote curriculum.
 Students who enroll in the part-time course usually finish in nine months.
 You should commit between 15 and 20 hours every week for the duration of the course.

-Hack Reactor has an acceptance rate of around 3%.
+Hack Reactor has an acceptance rate of around 3 percent.
 This number is quite low, but it means that only the most dedicated students get accepted.

 The application process at Hack Reactor is straightforward.
 Like every other program, you will fill in an online application and move forward from there.
 Here are the steps you can take to apply and get into Hack Reactor.